How Does Weight Loss Surgery Work?

 All operations carry some risk.
-For weight loss surgery, serious problems are rare.
+For weight loss surgery, there is a small risk for serious complications.
 People most at risk are those who are older, have a history of deep-vein thrombosis (blood clots), and are very obese.
 The best way to avoid complications is to go to all your follow-up visits and stick to your prescribed diet and lifestyle plan.

 Complications After Surgery

 People who've had weight loss surgery are at risk for problems such as:

 - Blood clots

 - Problems with the gastric band or sleeve (if you got one of those procedures)

 In areas where you lost weight, your skin may sag or be loose.
 You may want to consider plastic surgery to take up that extra skin, but you might need to wait at least 18 months to do that.
 Also, some health insurance policies don't cover it.

 Gastric bypass surgery also may cause food and drinks to move too quickly through your small intestine.
 Symptoms include nausea, weakness, sweating, faintness, and, sometimes, diarrhea after you eat.
 You may also not be able to eat sweets without feeling very weak.
 To avoid these problems, follow your nutritionist's advice.
 Tell your doctor if you have any of these symptoms.

 Supplements for Low Nutrient Levels